isomerpages/moe-jurongvillesec/_student-information/Sexuality Education.md

 #### INFORMATION FOR PARENTS

 10 \.
-Parents may opt their children out of the Sexuality Education lessons, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.
+Parents may opt their children out of the Sexuality Education lessons,&nbsp;_eTeens_&nbsp;and/or supplementary sexuality education programmes by MOE-approved external providers.

 11 \.
-Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
+Parents who wish to opt their children out of the&nbsp;**Sexuality Education lessons**&nbsp;need to complete an opt-out form.
 This form is downloadable [here](/files/SEd%20Annex%20A.pdf){:target="_blank"}.
 The completed form is to be submitted by 10/03/2023.

 12 \.
-Parents who wish to opt their children out of the **_eTeens_ programme** need to complete an opt-out form.
+Parents who wish to opt their children out of the&nbsp;**_eTeens_&nbsp;programme**&nbsp;need to complete an opt-out form.
 This form is downloadable [here](/files/SEd%20Annex%20B.pdf){:target="_blank"}.
 The completed form is to be submitted by 10/03/2023.

 13 \.
-Parents can contact the school at 6563 8704 or [jurongville@moe.edu.sg](mailto:jurongville@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.
+Parents can contact the school at 6563 8704 or&nbsp;[jurongville@moe.edu.sg](mailto:jurongville@moe.edu.sg)&nbsp;for discussion or to seek clarification about the school’s sexuality education programme.